Why Most Courses Suck

 Guru Lambo

-You’ve seen hundreds of these ads.
+You’ve seen hundreds of these ads, haven’t you?

-Once you click, they retarget you with even more ads, popping up everywhere, like Jake from State Farm.
+Once you click, they retarget you with even more ads, popping up everywhere, like Jake from fucking State Farm.

-They demand your name, email and sometimes even your phone number just to access their “free training.”
+They demand your name, email, and sometimes even your phone number just to access their “free training.”

 Then they spam you with emails and texts, gnawing on your last nerve like it’s corn on the cob.